Skip to content

 For ALPINE SKIING

-If you spend your days on the pistes, you need trousers that are both waterproof and breathable.
-During this type of skiing, you will experience cold spells — particularly on chairlifts.
-A warm, well-fitted pair of trousers is therefore the way to go.
+If you spend your days on the slopes, you'll need waterproof and breathable trousers.
+During this activity, you'll experience moments of cold, particularly on chairlifts.
+A pair of warm, well-fitted trousers is therefore recommended.

-You need trousers that are seriously waterproof and can handle full days in the snow.
-A durable fabric with knee reinforcements is essential to withstand abrasion from the terrain (roots, branches, rocks, etc.).
-In terms of fit, go for a looser cut to give you maximum freedom of movement on your skis.
-For waterproofing, aim for a rating of at least 20,000 mm.
-And if safety is a priority when skiing off-piste, look for trousers equipped with a RECCO locating beacon.
+You'll need a good waterproof pair of trousers that protects you even when you spend your days in the snow.
+Resistant components and knee reinforcements are equally important for withstanding abrasion from the elements (roots, branches, rocks, etc.).
+In terms of fit, go for a fairly loose cut to allow a full range of movement on the slopes.
+For waterproofing, opt for a rating of at least 20,000 mm.
+For off-piste enthusiasts, if you want to prioritise safety, you can choose ski trousers equipped with a RECCO tracking device.

 For SKI TOURING

-Ski touring demands serious effort on the ascent and a little less on the way down.
-Your trousers therefore need to combine solid waterproofing with excellent breathability — but without too much insulation.
-During the climb, you do not want to overheat.
-A windproof layer protects you from wind and the elements, especially on the descent.
-External venting openings are also recommended for ski touring, as they allow for better ventilation.
+Ski touring involves a lot of effort on the ascent and rather less on the descent.
+That's why your trousers need to offer both good waterproofing and a very high level of breathability.
+On the other hand, they should not be too insulating.
+Due to the ascent phases, your ski touring trousers should not keep you too warm.
+A windproof element protects you from wind and other harsh weather, especially on the descent.
+In addition, external venting openings are recommended for ski touring, as they allow better ventilation.

 For SNOWBOARDING

-At the start, you will spend a fair amount of time on your backside and knees.
-You need trousers reinforced in those areas to stay dry.
-And of course, they must be warm and waterproof.
-For powder lovers, integrated gaiters are a real bonus — they keep snow out after a fall, so you stay warm throughout the day.
+At first, you'll spend quite a bit of time on your backside and knees.
+You therefore need trousers with reinforcements in those areas to stay dry.
+And of course, your trousers must be warm and waterproof.
+For powder enthusiasts, integrated gaiters are a welcome feature.
+They prevent snow from getting in during a fall, keeping you warm throughout the day.

 For CROSS-COUNTRY SKIING

 Cross-country skiing is an endurance sport with significant fluctuations in body temperature.
-To avoid overheating or getting cold while maintaining freedom of movement, opt for tights — they keep you warm at the start of your session and then efficiently wick away sweat during effort.
+To avoid getting too warm or too cold while maintaining good freedom of movement, opt for tights, which will keep you warm at the start of your session and then wick away perspiration during the effort.

-For sizing, beyond standard men's and women's sizes, some brands offer different leg lengths to suit your height.
+For sizing, beyond standard men's or women's sizes, some brands offer different leg lengths to suit your height.

 F.A.Q